as never is very occasionally needed in TypeScript. Let's look at an example where it's necessary.

 Argument of type 'any' is not assignable to parameter of type 'never'.

-is the only way to go here.
+So, as never is the only way to go here.